 Positive Input Ventilation (PIV) is a wonderful way to regulate the quality of indoor air.
-Such kind of a system lets in a stream of pure air into a home, thereby getting rid of humid, stale air which leads to dampness problems- such as condensation.
-Generally, these systems include a PIV unit of a small size.
-This is attached to the duct of landings, hallways, and other common spaces, on flat walls and in-home lofts.
+This kind of system lets in a stream of pure air into a home, thereby getting rid of humid, stale air which leads to dampness problems- such as condensation.
+Generally, PIV systems are small.
+They are attached to the duct of landings, hallways, and other common spaces, on flat walls and in-home lofts.
 This kind of system works slowly and draws pre-heated air constantly into the property.
-In just a 24-hour period, this air is fully replaced a number of times.
-In case you are facing respiratory problems due to allergies, black mold issues, or condensation problems, you would benefit from this kind of system exactly.
+In just a 24-hour period, this air is fully replaced several times.
+If you are facing respiratory problems due to allergies, black mould issues, or condensation problems, you would benefit from installing this kind of system in your home.

 How Does a PIV System Work?